Jefferson Township, Andrew County, Missouri

 Township in Andrew County, Missouri, U.S.

 Jefferson Township is a township in Andrew County, Missouri, United States.
 At the 2020 census, its population was 5367.

 Jefferson Township was established in 1846, and named after Thomas Jefferson.

 Geography

 Jefferson Township covers an area of 32.81 sqmi and contains one incorporated settlement, Country Club.
 It shares part of its southern border with the city of St. Joseph in neighboring Buchanan County.
-The township contains four cemeteries: Fairview, Green, Ladd and Vanschoiack.
+The township contains five cemeteries: Fairview, Green, Ladd, Todd and Vanschoiack.

-The streams of Crowley Creek, Dillon Creek and Mace Creek run through this township.
+The streams of Crowley Creek, Dillon Creek, and Mace Creek run through this township.

+Transportation

+The following highways travel through the township: